nsacyber/unfetter/index.md

         <div class="row mt-lg-3 justify-content-center">
             <div class="col-lg-9">
                 <p class="text-light text-center">
-                    Allow
+                    Network Defenders can assess the mitigations, analytics and sensors in your environment and see which MITRE
-                    Assess the mitigations, analytics and sensors in your environment and see which MITRE ATT&CK™ Techniques are a threat. <a href="discover-overview.html">Learn more</a></p>
+                    ATT&CK™ Techniques are a threat. <a href="discover-overview.html">Learn more</a></p>
             </div>